 EXCLUSIVE-Trump to give TikTok's Chinese owner 45 days to reach deal to sell-sources

+But following a discussion between Trump and Microsoft CEO Satya Nadella, the Redwood, Washington-based company said in a statement that it would continue negotiations to acquire TikTok from ByteDance, and that it aimed to reach a deal by Sept.
+15.

+It was not immediately clear what changed Trump's mind.
+Several prominent Republican lawmakers put out statements in the last two days urging him to back a sale of TikTok to Microsoft.
+L1N2F4087

-The negotiations between ByteDance and Microsoft will be overseen by the Committee on Foreign Investment in the United States, a U.S. government panel that has the right to block any agreement, the sources added.
+The negotiations between ByteDance and Microsoft will be overseen by the Committee on Foreign Investment in the United States, a U.S. government panel that has the right to block any agreement, according to the sources, who requested anonymity ahead of a White House announcement.

+"Microsoft fully appreciates the importance of addressing the President's concerns.
+It is committed to acquiring TikTok subject to a complete security review and providing proper economic benefits to the United States, including the United States Treasury," Microsoft said in a statement.

+Under the proposed deal, Microsoft said it would take over TikTok's operations in the United States, Canada, Australia and New Zealand.
+It said it would ensure that all private data of TikTok's American users is transferred to and remains in the United States.

+Microsoft may invite other American investors to acquire minority stakes in TikTok, the company added.
+About 70% of ByteDance investors come from the United States.

-(Reporting by Greg Roumeliotis and Echo Wang in New York Additional reporting by David Shepardson, Peter Schroeder and Alexandra Alper in Washington, D.C.; Editing by Jacqueline Wong)
+(Reporting by Greg Roumeliotis and Echo Wang in New York; Additional reporting by David Shepardson, Peter Schroeder and Alexandra Alper in Washington, D.C.; Editing by Jacqueline Wong and Dan Grebler)

 ((Greg.Roumeliotis@thomsonreuters.com; +1 646 223 6022; Reuters Messaging: greg.roumeliotis.thomsonreuters.com@reuters.net))